The Missionary Rosary

 Through the Rosary I have received

-many graces during these years
+many graces over the years

 from the Blessed Virgin: